-The Ultimate Guide- Small Business Grants for Women in 2020
+Small Business Grants for Women in 2022: The Ultimate Guide | FundThrough

 In a world where women receive a mere 10% of venture capital, grants are a critical source of business funding for female founders and entrepreneurs.

 Grants can be even better than traditional bank loans or credit cards.
+They’re practically free money that you don’t need to pay back.

 But with the benefit of grants for small businesses comes the expected competition for them.
-Even before COVID-19, competition for small business was fierce.
+Even before COVID-19, competition for small companies was fierce.
 However, if you keep track of all the funding opportunities available, do your research, and understand your business inside and out, you’ll have a higher chance of securing funding.

 Since Covid-19, the small business funding landscape has changed dramatically.
 That’s why it’s critical to educate yourself on the available options.
 This section covers grants with recurring monthly due dates, approaching due dates, and grant opportunities with no due dates.

 The Amber Grant provides 12 opportunities a year for women entrepreneurs to fund their dreams.
-The foundation was started in 1998 to honor Amber’s legacy, who passed at the age of 19 without realizing her dream of becoming an entrepreneur.
+The foundation was started in 1998 to honour Amber’s legacy, who passed at the age of 19 without realizing her dream of becoming an entrepreneur.
 Every month, a different project is selected for a $2,000 grant.
 Each of these businesses is also eligible to receive the $25,000 annual grant.
 The application fee is a reasonable $15, and women can easily apply online each month.

 Eligibility: